kubernetes/website/docs/concepts/services-networking/connect-applications-service.md

 ## Exposing pods to the cluster

-We did this in a previous example, but lets do it once again and focus on the networking perspective.
+We did this in a previous example, but let's do it once again and focus on the networking perspective.
 Create an nginx pod, and note that it has a container port specification:

 {% include code.html language="yaml" file="run-my-nginx.yaml" ghlink="/docs/concepts/services-networking/run-my-nginx.yaml" %}